mtoseef99/mm-dis-reduction/README.md

 3. EA --\> ASA

-To run the model with different features combinations (as in Supplementary Table
-1) and with multiethnic data distributions (as in Table 1), please change the experiment settings in main method of experiments files in EA_ASA and EA_NAT folders.
+To run the model with different features combinations (as in Supplementary Table.1) and with multiethnic data distributions (as in Table 1), please change the experiment settings in main method of experiments files in EA_ASA and EA_NAT folders.